-Livio Argentini is a pioneer in the field of professional audio, who has been developing professional audio technology since the 60s.
+Livio Argentini (1938-2023) was a pioneer in the field of professional audio, who has been developing professional audio technology since the 60s.

 Livio's products have been used in the biggest studios in Italy and the world, their main characteristic is an accuracy in the detail of the sound, from pre-amplifiers to summers and mixers and signal processors.